Data Leakage Detection and De-duplication in Large Scale Geospatial Image Datasets

+To illustrate the applicability of the proposed method and subsequent de-duplication, we use the AICrowd Mapping Challenge dataset as a representative example.
+Below we describe the steps taken to analyze and address the issues identified.

-After computing the hashes for all images in the official splits provided in the CrowdAI dataset, we checked for exact duplicates across the splits by searching for exact hash collisions.
-We observed significant data leakage between the official training and validation splits of the CrowdAI datasets.
-The results of these comparisons are displayed in Table \ref{tab:quant_data_leakage} with some examples illustrated in Figure \ref{fig:data_leakage}.
+\textbf{Initial Observations:} To determine the scope of data leakage between the official training and validation splits of the AICrowd dataset, we calculated the perceptual hashes, as shown in Figure \ref{fig:phash} of the images in the official training and validation splits and also their corresponding augmented versions.
+After computing the hashes for all images in the official splits provided in the AICrowd dataset, we checked for exact duplicates across the splits by searching for exact hash collisions.
+We observed significant data leakage between the official training and validation splits of the AICrowd dataset.

-\textbf{Leakage Detection in the Official Splits:} Nonetheless, we also observed that several additional images in the training split were augmented copies of images in the validation split.
+\textbf{Leakage Detection in the Official Splits:} Further analysis showed that several additional images in the training split were augmented copies of images in the validation split.
 To detect such augmented duplicates, we augmented every image in the validation split with the following augmentation: 90$^\circ$, 180$^\circ$, 270$^\circ$ rotations, and horizontal and vertical flips.
 The perceptual hashes of this augmented validation set were then compared to that of the training images.
-In this case, we found that $38.43\%$ (107,913) of the official training images were exact or augmented duplicates of images found in the official validation split.
+In this case, we found that $38.72\%$ (108,707) of the official training images were exact or augmented duplicates of images found in the official validation split.